This post contains affiliate links

 Let me start by saying these spicy szechuan green beans are my new favorite vegetable.
 Always on the quest for delicious ways to cook vegetables, and partial to the flavors of Southeast Asia and China, I wonder why it took me so long to come up with this recipe?
 Oh well, I’ve got it now.
 One of the main ingredients (and the main driver of deliciousness) in the dish is the chili garlic sauce.
 I go through a ton of this sauce in my cooking (see Braised Green Beans and Coconut Rice) as I love to use it in so many different dishes.
 It has a wonderful flavor; it’s not overly spicy or garlicky, adding the perfect amount of heat and flavor.

 The chili garlic sauce paired together with a splash of soy sauce, and some minced garlic and ginger make for the perfect umami flavor in these spicy szechuan green beans.
-Frying all the ingredients together in the pork lard adds an additional layer of richness, enhancing the beans even further.
-I have become a big fan of cooking with Epic Animal Oil, Pork Lard, 11 Ounce.
+Frying all the ingredients together in the Pure Pork Leaf Lard, Free Range & Pasture Raised, 14oz (1 Jar) adds an additional layer of richness, enhancing the beans even further.

 Start by heating the pork lard over medium-high heat in a covered saucepan (or skillet).
 Add the beans and cook for 8 minutes, stirring every couple of minutes.
 They will crackle and pop as they are cooking.
 Add ginger and garlic and stir fry until toasted to a golden brown color.
 Be careful not to let the garlic and ginger burn.